Healthcare in Portugal

 Emergency services in Portugal can be reached by dialling 112.

-Paramedics who respond to emergency situations are adequately trained, generally proficient and considerate.
+Paramedics who respond to emergencies are adequately trained, generally proficient and considerate.

-In serious emergency situations, it is not unusual for patients to be quickly transferred from a less equipped hospital to a more specialised care unit in the closest large city.
+In serious emergencies, it's not unusual for patients to be quickly transferred from a less equipped hospital to a more specialised care unit in the closest large city.